Aidas415/Final-project-Paulini/testCases.md

 ### 🧪✅ **TC 01.03. - Positive: login from header**

 - **Environment:** `Windows 11`, `Chrome v139.0.7258.139 (64-bit)`
+- **Pre-requisite:**
+- Valid user account must exist and be accessible via environment variables
-- **Pre-requisite:** Open the website `https://paulini.lt/` in a web browser
+- Open the website `https://paulini.lt/` in a web browser
 - **Preconditions:** The user must access the homepage without being signed in

 📝- **Test Steps:**
-  1. Navigate to the top of the page
-  2. Locate the `PRISIJUNGTI` item in the header
+  1. Navigate to the top of the page, locate the `PRISIJUNGTI` item in the header
-  3. Click the item to proceed to the login screen
+  2. Click the item `PRISIJUNGTI` to proceed to the login screen
-  4. Observe the result
+  3. Observe the result

 🎯- **Expected Result:**
 - The user is successfully redirected to `https://paulini.lt/prisijungimas`
 - The login form appears
 - The breadcrumb `PAULINI > PRISIJUNGTI` appears above the list on the left side
-- The `PRISIJUNGTI` item is underline
 - The form includes fields for phone/email and password
 - The `PRISIJUNGTI` action button is visible and functional